ai4castinghub/pho-hospitalization-forecast/model-output/README.md

 ## Target Data

-This project focuses on hospital bed occupancy data for COVID-19, influenza, and RSV, as reported in the [Ontario Respiratory Virus Tool](https://www.publichealthontario.ca/en/Data-and-Analysis/Infectious-Disease/Respiratory-Virus-Tool).
+This project focuses on hospital bed occupancy data for COVID-19, Influenza, and RSV, as reported in the [Ontario Respiratory Virus Tool](https://www.publichealthontario.ca/en/Data-and-Analysis/Infectious-Disease/Respiratory-Virus-Tool).
 This data serves as the target ("gold standard") for hospital forecasts.
 Further details can be found in the [target-data folder README](../target-data/README.md).

 ## Data Formatting